automatictester/lambda-test-runner/README.md

 ## Why

 I have started this open source project to explore how much AWS Lambda serverless technology can help us test software.
-Join me, if you want!

 ## How it works